Resources

 TAM (Total Addressable Market)

-Total Addressable Market (TAM) is the total revenue opportunity available for a product or service if it achieved 100% market share, representing the maximum potential market size.
+TAM is the total revenue opportunity available for a product if it achieved 100% market share.

 Tax Returns

-Tax Returns are official documents filed with tax authorities reporting income, expenses, and deductions to calculate tax obligations or refunds for individuals or businesses.
+Tax Returns are official documents filed with tax authorities reporting income, expenses, and deductions to calculate tax obligations or refunds.

 Trial Balance